mahab339/kan3an/README.md

 roya.sh is simply running these commands in sequence, instead of typing them every time.

 ###Requrements
-1. gradlw program\n
+1. gradlw program<br>
 Typically found on the Android Studio **project** directory.
 You may need to run it one time at first to set things up.

-2. adb program\n
+2. adb program<br>
 if it is found in the SDK folder, add it to the PATH variable.
 Otherwise install it to your system.

-3. A physical device connected to the computer and set up for debugging.\n Only one device (if you are super rich and have more than one phone, connect only one at a time)
+3. A physical device connected to the computer and set up for debugging.<br>
+Only one device (if you are super rich and have more than one phone, connect only one at a time)

 ###TODO